eezstreet/SWATEliteForce/README.md

 # VERSION HISTORY #
 ### v2 ###
 - New Feature: Speech Recognition.
 Enable it in Audio Options
+- New Feature: Disable initial dispatch.
+Enable it in Audio Options
 - You can now pick up guns through restrained suspects, and all hostages (except live, unrestrained ones)
 - AI-controlled officers will now automatically report suspects/hostages that they restrain
 - Fixed a bug that caused the Heavy Armor to have texture issues due to StaticLoadout.ini missing